-This study will be conducted according to the rules of 'Good Pharmacoepidemiology Practice' (GPP) and the 'Guideline on good pharmacovigilance practices (GVP) - Module VIII (Rev 1)' EMA/813938/2011 Rev 1.

-The investigator will comply with the confidentiality policy as described in the site contract, with the requirements described in the protocol.
+This study will be conducted according to the rules of 'Good Pharmacoepidemiology Practice' (GPP) and the 'Guideline on good pharmacovigilance practices (GVP) - Module VIII - Post-authorization safety studies (EMA/813938/2011) Rev 3 (2017)'.
+The Investigator will comply with the confidentiality policy as described in the site contract, with the requirements described in the protocol.
 The treating physician is ultimately responsible for the conduct of all aspects of the PASS at the local level and verifies the integrity of all data transmitted to the CRO.

-Related quality control mechanisms (eg, data plausibility checks, monitoring of data) will be performed accordingly.
+Related quality control mechanisms (e.g., data plausibility checks, monitoring of data) will be performed accordingly.